omdevteam/om/docs/html/_sources/documentation_advanced_documentation.rst.txt

    wants to stream data outside of the OM monitor, OM provides utilities for this in the *om.utils.zmq_monitor* module.

-There is a fourth method that can be implemented by the developer.
-This is optional: if the developer does not implement this method in the Processing Layer, OM uses the default implementation from the Processing Layer:
+There is a fourth method that is already implemented in the base class, but can be overridden in the class that implements the monitor:

 4. **end_processing**: this function is executed when the monitoring program finishes processing the input data, if the input data stream has an end.
 When the monitor